mui/base-ui/docs/data/base/components/tooltip/tooltip.md

 This prop acts logically for the `start` and `end` alignments.

-### Delay
+## Delay

 By default, the tooltip waits until the user's cursor is at rest over the anchor element before it is opened.
-To change this timeout, use the `delay` prop, which represents how long the tooltip waits after being triggered to open in milliseconds:
+To change this timeout, use the `delay` prop, which represents how long the tooltip waits after the cursor rests to open in milliseconds:

 ```jsx
 <Tooltip.Root delay={200}>